seece/nypl/readme.md

     ("a" "b" "c") 1 g i
     > b

-Strings can also behave as lists.
-TODO implement
+Strings can be split to quotations using the cut `c` word:

-    "hello" 3 g .
+    "hello" "" c 1gi
-    > o
+    > e